HakaiInstitute/hakai-ckan-records-checks/docs/issues/b84dd7b5-aa7b-4ea5-9dbb-f019dc21ca9f.md

 ---
-title: <a title='b84dd7b5-aa7b-4ea5-9dbb-f019dc21ca9f' href='/issues/b84dd7b5-aa7b-4ea5-9dbb-f019dc21ca9f/' target='_blank'>Surface water CO2 parameters collected by shellfish growers and partners in the northern Salish Sea from 2016 to 2018</a>
+title: Surface water CO2 parameters collected by shellfish growers and partners in the northern Salish Sea from 2016 to 2018
 hide:
   - navigation
   - toc
 ---

-# <a title='b84dd7b5-aa7b-4ea5-9dbb-f019dc21ca9f' href='/issues/b84dd7b5-aa7b-4ea5-9dbb-f019dc21ca9f/' target='_blank'>Surface water CO2 parameters collected by shellfish growers and partners in the northern Salish Sea from 2016 to 2018</a>
+# Surface water CO2 parameters collected by shellfish growers and partners in the northern Salish Sea from 2016 to 2018

+Records page: <a href='https://catalogue.hakai.org/dataset/ca-cioos_a72c43e2-5b4d-4d56-89d4-464b4c513710' target='_blank'>link</a>

 <div id='map'></div>